Eleaf iStick – The MVP2 Killer?

 I’m a big fan of both the looks and functionality.
 The size and weight is perfect to carry around in your pocket or bag and with the huge 2200mAh battery you won’t need to worry about running out of power before the day is out.
 The actual build quality is superb as well, very impressed so far.

 I plonked the Aspire Mini Nautilus on top (with a 2.0oHm coil), which looks great by the way, and filled it with Decadent Vapours Rhubarb & Custard.
-I found my sweet spot was in between 9W-10W to bring the best out of this e-liquid and it really didn’t disappoint, the iStick/Nautilus combo works well to provide good flavour and vapour volume.
+I found my sweet spot was in between 9W-10W to bring the best out of this vape juice and it really didn’t disappoint, the iStick/Nautilus combo works well to provide good flavour and vapour volume.

 I did whack a few different tanks on this including the Nautilus and Aerotank Mega and while they worked a treat they were a bit oversized for the e cigarette.